 Question put and agreed to.

-That this House has considered the future of local and regional news providers.
+That this House has considered the matter of local and regional news.

 On a point of order, Madam Deputy Speaker.
 Further to the important point that the hon.
 Member for Colchester (Bob Russell) made in his speech in the topical debate, it will be apparent to you and all those in the Chamber this afternoon that one and a half hours has been wholly insufficient to deal with an issue of huge concern to hon.
 Members representing constituencies throughout the country.
 I had intended to intervene, but I understood that there was such pressure that you decided—entirely rightly—to reduce hon.
 Members’ speeches to five minutes.
 It would therefore have taken time out of their contributions if I intervened.
 The hon.
 Member for Stockport (Ann Coffey) has tabled an important early-day motion on the matter—